kwaldenphd/json-xml-python/README.md

 for book in root.findall('book'): title = book.find('title').text
-  date = book.find('date').text
+  date = book.find('year').text

   print(title)
 ```

-<blockquote>Q4: What do you expect this program out output?
+<blockquote>Q4: What do you expect this program to output?
 Why?
 Explain how this code works in your own words.</blockquote>

 <blockquote>Q5: Write a similar program for the .xml file that you created in the last exercise.
 Pull data from at least two elements.
 Copy your code and your output in your notebook and explain what your code does (or is attempting to do).</blockquote>